flyingsparx/sherlock-sam/README.md

-# SHERLOCK
+# SHERLOCK-SAM

-This repository contains the source code for the ITA project's SHERLOCK game for CE experiments.
+This repository contains the source code for the ITA project's SHERLOCK-SAM game for CE experiments.

 The game uses the CENode library to maintain a knowledge base, which is described purely in ITA Controlled English.